BradleyChatha/jcli/README.md

 * TextBuffer - An ANSI-enabled text buffer which can be interfaced with using a `TextBufferWriter`, which allows editing of the `TextBuffer` as if it were a 2D grid of characters.

 * UserIO - Get input and show output to the user.
 Optional colourful logging; debug-only and toggleable verbose logging; functions such as `getInput` and `getInputFromList` which can make use of `ArgBinder` to perform conversions.
+Cursor control using ANSI CSI codes.

 It's best to refer to the documentation of each component, as they go into much more detail than this brief overview.